ncsa/BWbackupchecking/README.md

 # BWbackupchecking
-A script that checks and compares the backup report and identified the missing files/folders that are not backed up from the Lustre File System
+A script that checks and compares the backup report and identifies the missing files/folders that are not backed up from the Lustre File System